All About Series | May 17, 2023

 All About Total Cost of Ownership (TCO) for Electric School Buses

-With lower fuel expenses, maintenance costs and record funding available to offset purchase costs, the total cost of owning an electric school bus can be hundreds of thousands of dollars less than for a diesel-burning bus.
+With lower fuel expenses, reduced maintenance costs, and funding opportunities to offset purchase costs, the total cost of owning an electric school bus can be significantly less than a diesel-burning school bus.

 Image